 Subsequent relationships.
 Once I have undertaken a matter I will disclose any relationships that arise thereafter while the matter is pending that involve any of that matter’s participants of which I become aware.
 I typically decline to be considered for potential appointments where a party or lawyer involved in the prospective matter is participating in a matter in which I am currently serving as a neutral; I will entertain potential appointments involving a law firm that is currently appearing before me if none of the specific lawyers or parties is participating in the current matter.

 Attenuated relationships.
-I am a member of numerous legal, ADR-related and other organizations (pertinent ones are identified on the list of Professional Affiliations on this website).
+I am a member of numerous legal, ADR-related and other organizations (pertinent ones are identified on the list of Professional Affiliations on my website).
 I attend various conferences on legal and non-legal topics.
-I do not keep records of the membership of the professional organizations of which I am a member or of the other attendees of the various professional conferences I attend or at which I speak.
+I do not keep records of the membership of the professional organizations of which I am a member or of the other attendees of the various professional conferences I attend or of the moderators or other speakers on panels on which I have a speaking role.
 Consequently, I do not disclose any such relationships.
 I will disclose, however, if I am aware that I have served as a moderator of, or speaker on, a conference panel on which someone who is identified as a participant in a prospective matter has also served as a speaker or moderator.
 I do not disclose if persons I have “befriended” or “connected” on LinkedIn or other social media sites, most of whom I have never met, are identified as participants in a prospective matter.

-The professional meetings that I frequently attend include: meetings sponsored by the New York International Arbitration Center, the New York Branch of the Chartered Institute of Arbitrators, the American Arbitration Association and the International Centre for Dispute Resolution, the annual meeting of CPR and meetings of its Arbitration Committee, the annual meeting in New York of the ICC, meetings of the International Arbitration Club of New York, meetings of the College of Commercial Arbitrators, meetings of the Silicon Valley Arbitration and Mediation Center and one of the twice-yearly meetings of the Association of General Counsel, of which I am an emeritus member.
-I occasionally attend meetings of the International Bar Association and its arbitration and mediation committees.
-I am an adjunct member of the New York City Bar Association’s International Commercial Disputes Committee but I have chosen not to attend any of that committee’s meetings during the pendency of an arbitration proceeding in which I serve on the tribunal because two members of the committee are counsel in the pending proceeding.
+The professional meetings that I frequently attend include: meetings sponsored by the New York International Arbitration Center, the New York Branch of the Chartered Institute of Arbitrators, the American Arbitration Association and the International Centre for Dispute Resolution, the annual meeting of CPR and meetings of its Arbitration Committee, meetings of the Board of Directors of CPR Dispute Resolution Services, the annual meeting in New York of the ICC, meetings of the International Arbitration Club of New York, meetings of the College of Commercial Arbitrators, meetings of the Silicon Valley Arbitration and Mediation Center and one of the twice-yearly meetings of the Association of General Counsel, of which I am an emeritus member.
+I am an adjunct member of the New York City Bar Association’s International Commercial Disputes Committee.

 My prior professional associations.
 I retired from Jenner & Block LLP on May 31, 2019 to establish my independent practice as an arbitrator and mediator.
 I withdrew as a partner from Cleary, Gottlieb, Steen & Hamilton on December 31, 2002 to become Senior Vice President, Legal Affairs, and General Counsel of the 3M Company.
 After those dates I ceased to have access to either law firm’s conflicts database.
 I also ceased to have any ethical obligations to firm clients for whom I had not personally rendered services or otherwise obtained any confidential information.
 Escaping the imputed conflicts of interest that accompany partnership in a major law firm was a key reason for my choice to retire from the Jenner partnership.
 Consequently, I cannot disclose any connections my two prior law firms or their past or current attorneys may have with the participants in any matter in which I participate as a neutral.
 I will, however, disclose any personal connection I recall having with any participants in the course of my multi-decade career as outside litigation counsel.